mfawadalam/movies_ratings/README.md

 # movies_ratings
-Recruitment process in NewDay for a Data Engineer

 At the moment a template is accessible to makes things easier to the candidate, just download it locally and configure it as sbt project to get all the dependencies.